Callum Robertson

-Callum Robertson (born 12 July 1996) is a Scottish football (soccer) player who plays as a forward, he is currently a free agent after leaving SJFA East Premier League side Whitburn Junior.
+Callum Robertson (born 12 July 1996) is a Scottish football player who plays as a forward, he is currently a free agent after leaving SJFA East Premier League side Whitburn Junior.

 Career

 Born in Livingston, Robertson began his career with Raith Rovers.
 He was first included in a matchday squad on 16 November 2013, remaining an unused substitute in a 1–0 away defeat to Alloa Athletic in the Scottish Championship, his only inclusion that season.
 His debut came on 2 May 2015 as Raith concluded the season with a 2–2 draw at Dumbarton, replacing Mark Stewart in added time.

 In January 2016 he was released by the club.
 He had been on loan at Linlithgow Rose.